dokwork/lualine-ex/README.md

 will be used.
 For the case, when no one server is run, the component is in disabled state and has the `lsp_is_off` icon.

-An icon should be either string, or a table with following format: the `[1]` element must be a string with icon's symbol; the optional element `color` should be one of: a name of a color, or a color in #RGB format, or a table with `fg` color.
+An icon should be either a string or a table with following format: the `[1]` element must be a string with icon's symbol; the optional element `color` should be one of: a name of a color, or a color in #RGB format, or a table with `fg` color.

-**NOTE:** the icon's property `color` with type of string for any of an icon from the `icons` has different meaning comparing to usual `lualine` colors.
+**NOTE:** the icon's property `color` with the type of string for any icon from the `icons` has different meaning comparing to usual `lualine` colors.
 It should be a name of a *color* **not** a *highlight group*.